Curriculum in Contemporary European Studies

 FedEx Global Education Center Room 3207, CB# 3449; (919) 962-6765

 JOHN STEPHENS, Director

 The Curriculum in Contemporary European Studies is designed to provide students with 1) a broad interdisciplinary understanding of modern Europe and the European Union; 2) a focused understanding of contemporary Europe from the perspective of a selected social science discipline; and 3) advanced proficiency in a modern European language.
 Students are especially encouraged to combine the major with a second major in a noninterdisciplinary field such as political science, economics, or history.
-Through its unique combination of advanced coursework, quantitative analysis, and language training, the curriculum provides the intellectual building blocks to study contemporary Europe through a sophisticated cross-disciplinary framework.
-Students completing the major will be well-prepared for graduate or professional study of contemporary Europe and for a wide range of international careers.
+Through its unique combination of advanced coursework and language training, the curriculum provides the intellectual building blocks to study contemporary Europe through a sophisticated framework.
+Students completing the major will be well prepared for graduate or professional study of contemporary Europe and for a range of international careers.

-• Six additional courses chosen from the three themes listed below (asterisked courses require approval, based on the appropriate course topic), with the following stipulations:
+Four courses from one of the two themes listed below (asterisked courses require approval, based on topic)

 Theme I. Contemporary Europe: Integration and Enlargement

 ECON 461, 560; ECON/EURO/PWAD 460; EURO/POLI 442; GEOG 464; POLI 190*, 232, 236, 433, 438, 490*, 630, 631, 632; POLI/PWAD/RUES 469; POLI/PWAD/RUES/SOCI 260